 - You need to attend the inspection.
 Find a couple times that fits both your schedule and the inspectors then call your agent to arrange one of those times with the Seller.
 Home Inspectors get paid at the inspection so bring your checkbook.

 - Most inspections take 2-3 hours.
 We do not recommend bringing children, family or friends as they frustrate inspectors trying to work.
-It is not yours yet so be respective of the property and it’s contents.
+It is not yours yet so be respectful of the property and it’s contents.

 - Bring a notepad, tape measure and a camera to help with your decorating ideas.
 Home Inspectors are professionals.
 Feel free to ask them questions but, also give them space to focus on the task at hand.
 They will usually spend time at the end summarizing what they find.
 You will also get a report sent to you.